 There’s a dedicated boating lake for children at Regent’s Park, open on weekends, bank holidays, and during school holidays from late March to late October.

-Nestled in the northern part of the park, the zoo is a fantastic destination for a family outing.
-I visited shortly after arriving in London when my kids were little, and we had an absolute blast encountering the animals up close.
-It’s a delightful experience that offers something for everyone, making it a must-visit when you’re in the area!
+Nestled in the northern corner of the park, the zoo is a fantastic spot for a family outing.
+I first visited shortly after arriving in London, when my kids were little, and we had an absolute blast getting up close to the animals.

 The Open Air Theatre hosts performances from late May to early September.
 After discovering this unique venue, I can’t wait for the next season to begin!